Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 You have a brand whether you choose to exercise any control over it or not.

-It’s not your colors, your logo, your message, your collection.
-It’s what they—your brand consumers—remember about those things.
-It’s the sum total of the images and ideas that they have about you.
+It’s not your colors, your logo, your tagline, or your collection.
+It’s what they—your visitors, members, funders, community—remember about those things.
+It’s the sum total of the images and ideas they associate with you.
 It’s not necessarily the truth, but it is their truth.
-(You are a brand consumer as well, and the truth you have inside your head is also the brand, but what really matters is the brand as understood by those who pay admissions, attend programs, donate money, and thus allow you to fulfill your organizational and public service mission to educate, enlighten, and inspire.)
-So, what does the public hold in their minds about you?
-For good or ill, that is your brand.
+(You are a brand consumer as well, and your internalized truth counts—but what really matters is the brand as understood by those who attend your programs, renew their membership, or advocate for your continued existence.)

 We are in the habit of relying on this authority to help us understand the world—to see the proper “order of things.”